-I’m a PhD student in Computer Science at the University of Waterloo working in the Computational Neuroscience Research group (CNRG) headed by Chris Eliasmith.
-My interests are in biologically constrained representations of language.
-In particular, I investigate distributed representations of the linguistic content such as words and sentences that can be efficiently implemented in a large-scale network of spiking neurons.
+I’m a PhD candidate in Computer Science at the University of Waterloo working in the Computational Neuroscience Research group (CNRG) headed by Chris Eliasmith.
+My interests are in cognitively constrained representations of language.
+In particular, I investigate distributed representations of the linguistic content such as words and sentences that can be efficiently implemented in large-scale neural networks while capturing different aspects of linguistic behaviours as observed with users of natural language.
 To do so, I use a compressed, vector-based representations of words and sentences called semantic pointers that can be manipulated to mimic aspects of syntactic and semantic processing.
+In my research, I am also investigating how vectors learned from big corpora of text compare to representations derived from much smaller, empirically derived datasets.
 In 2018 I did a four month internship as a Software Reliability Engineering (SRE) intern at Google, where I designed and implemented a system for detection of automation errors from log data.

 I received a master’s degree in Computational Neuroscience at the Bernstein Centre for Computational Neuroscience in Berlin and my Bachelor in Computing from FER at the University of Zagreb.
 I also worked as a Research Fellow in the Cognovo group at Plymouth University in England.
 My (occasionally updated) CV is available here.